Torrential Rain & Strong Storms Today

 Milder Temperatures Monday

 QUAD CITIES, Iowa/Ill.
-(KWQC) - ***A FIRST ALERT DAY in effect for strong storms and heavy rain until Midnight***
+(KWQC) - ***A FIRST ALERT DAY in effect for strong storms and areas of heavy rain until Midnight***

-A cold front sweeping through the region will bring scattered showers and thunderstorms to the QCA, continuing off and on through this afternoon and into the evening (with a few dry hours in between).
-Some storms in the north could become severe, but could also continue to produce areas of heavy rain.
+A cold front making a slow trek through the region will bring scattered showers and thunderstorms to the QCA, continuing off and on through this afternoon and into the evening (with a few dry hours in between).
+There is a marginal risk that some storms in the north could become severe, but the primary threat will be areas of heavy rain and possible flash flooding.
+Some locations in the viewing area have already received up to 4.8 inches of precipitation this morning.

 Look for highs in the 80′s to lower 90′s.
 We’ll see rain chances continue into Monday, with cooler temperatures in the 70′s to low 80′s.
 The rest of the week looks quiet and uneventful as high pressure builds in.
 That should provide us with sunshine and 80′s through Saturday.

 TODAY: Mostly cloudy with scattered showers and thunderstorms.
-Heavy rain possible north.
+Periods of heavy rain possible north.
+A few dry hours this afternoon.
 High: 87°.
 Wind: S 5-10 mph.

 TONIGHT: Mostly cloudy with a chance for showers and thunderstorms.
 Low: 73°.
 Wind: S 5-10 mph.